OpenImaging/miqa/prod/README.md

 # Instructions
 All of these commands should be run from the `prod` directory.

+### Setup the configuration variables

+Run:

+`cp .env.template .env`

-### Set the variables in .env
+Open the `.env` file and make changes to the variables in the top section.
-The `.env` file contains some default values for local testing that will need to overwritten for production deployments.
-For the build and setup process these values are mostly placeholders, but they will need to be set correctly before the site is made public.

-`DJANGO_EMAIL_URL` must be of the form `submission://username:password@my.smtp.server:port`.
+* `DJANGO_EMAIL_URL` must be of the form `submission://username:password@my.smtp.server:port`.
 See the [documentation](https://github.com/migonzalvar/dj-email-url#supported-backends) for details with encoding special characters.

-You can also specify those variables explicitly in your local shell environment instead of editing the file.
-`docker-compose` will check for local shell values before defaulting to the values in `.env`.
+You can also specify those variables explicitly in your local shell environment instead of editing the file. `docker-compose` will check for local shell values before defaulting to the values in `.env`.

 ### Build the docker image
 ```